akielaries/akielaries.github.io/_pages/about.md

   - /about.html
 ---

-I am a recent Computer Science graduate from Northern Arizona University's School of Informatics, Computing, and Cyber Systems.
+I am a current graduate student at the University of Colorado Boulder's College of Engineering & Applied Sciences studying Electrical Engineering with an emphasis in Computer Engineering/Embedded Systems and Power Electronics.
+I obtained my Bachelors in Computer Science from Northern Arizona University's School of Informatics, Computing, and Cyber Systems.

 I have experience in IoT, R&D, embedded & distributed systems, MCUs, circuit design, wireless sensor networks, network simulation, containerization, and computational mathematics.
 Additional university coursework, extensive interest, and open source contributions related to machine learning & mathematical tooling, HPC, signal processing, digital systems, and numerous branches of mathematics.

 # Some projects...
   * [openGPMP](https://github.com/akielaries/openGPMP) - Open source, general purpose,